bonus630/Bonus630DevToolsBar/README.md

 * XSLT testing to validate transformations.
 * Icon extraction feature for extracting icons from the file.
 * Item highlighting for improved visibility.
-* Open dockers and dialogs directly from the tool.
+* Open dockers, dialogs and invoke items directly from the tool.
 * Run data sources for testing and verification.

 The DrawUIExplorer tool simplifies the process of working with drawui.xml and workspace files in CorelDRAW.
 It allows you to navigate and search through the file structure effortlessly, organize elements with branching, and validate XSLT transformations.
 You can extract icons, highlight specific items for better visibility, and directly access dockers and dialogs from within the tool.
 Additionally, you can run data sources to test and verify their functionality.